felicksLindgren/cupra-tibber/README.md

 - The refresh token is valid for approximately 4000 hours (~5.5 months).
   After this period, you will need to obtain a new refresh token.

-  - This will be fixed in the future by implementing a refresh token rotation mechanism.
+This will be fixed in the future by implementing the following refresh token rotation mechanism.
+The script will automatically update the GitHub secret `REFRESH_TOKEN` with the new refresh token obtained from the VW Group API, ensuring that the script continues to function without manual intervention.

 ```bash
 # filepath: [main.sh](http://_vscodecontentref_/0)